micropython/micropython/docs/library/machine.I2C.rst

 Some I2C devices act as a memory device (or set of registers) that can be read from and written to.
-In this case there are two addresses associated with an I2C transaction: the slave address and the memory address.
+In this case there are two addresses associated with an I2C transaction: the peripheral address and the memory address.
 The following methods are convenience functions to communicate with such devices.

 .. method:: I2C.readfrom_mem(addr, memaddr, nbytes, *, addrsize=8)

-   Read *nbytes* from the slave specified by *addr* starting from the memory address specified by *memaddr*.
+   Read *nbytes* from the peripheral specified by *addr* starting from the memory address specified by *memaddr*.
    The argument *addrsize* specifies the address size in bits.
    Returns a `bytes` object with the data read.

 .. method:: I2C.readfrom_mem_into(addr, memaddr, buf, *, addrsize=8)

-   Read into *buf* from the slave specified by *addr* starting from the memory address specified by *memaddr*.
+   Read into *buf* from the peripheral specified by *addr* starting from the memory address specified by *memaddr*.
 The number of bytes read is the length of *buf*.
    The argument *addrsize* specifies the address size in bits (on ESP8266